 Log the suggestion in the Aha!
 Portal.
 We’ll review and update the template reports as needed.

 The upload of Company Totals from the legacy system is required.
 Most customers can provide at least some totals data from their Payroll Register, even if they can’t provide line items for every single code or tax.
-If you can’t provide this data, edit the Test parameters and click No for the question Will you upload data from the legacy system?
+If you can’t provide this data, edit the Test parameters and click No for the Will you upload data from the legacy system? question.

 You can skip the upload and focus on working with the high-level Company Totals comparison.
 You can also work with a partial employee data load.
 The report has 100% variance from Dayforce on the tabs where no legacy data was uploaded.